goldspecdigital/laravel-eloquent-uuid/README.md

 ### Specifying UUID versions

 By default, `v4` UUIDs will be used for your models.
-However, you can also specify `v1` UUIDs to be used by setting the following property on your model:
+However, you can also specify `v1` UUIDs to be used by setting the following property/method on your
+model:

+#### When extending the class

 ```php
 <?php